MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-mobile-app-ios-swift-prepare-app.md

 ### Update the Bundle Identifier

-In Apple ecosystem, a Bundle Identifier is a unique identifier for an appliation.
+In Apple ecosystem, a Bundle Identifier is a unique identifier for an application.
 To update the Bundle Identifier in your project, follow these steps:

 1. Open the project settings.
 In the **Identity** section, enter the **Bundle Identifier**.
 1. Right-click **Info.plist** and select **Open As** > **Source Code**.